-Hillary Clinton made history in 2016, as the first American female presidential candidate nominated by a major US party.
-While Clinton would have been America's first female president, she wouldn’t have been the first woman to have exercised presidential power.
+Kamala Harris made history in 2020, as the first woman elected on a Presidential ticket.
+While Harris is America's first female Vice President, she isn't the first woman to have exercised presidential power.
 That woman was First Lady Edith Wilson who effectively became America's Commander in Chief for seventeen months in 1919 months when her husband President Woodrow Wilson was incapacitated by a massive stroke.

 Born in Virginia in 1872, Edith Wilson (née Bolling) was descended from the first English families to settle Virginia.
 Her father was directly related to Pocahontas the 17th-century Native American woman who married into the English settlement at Jamestown.
 Like most women of her era, Edith received little formal education apart from a brief stint at a Mary Washington College.
 She was brought up to marry and run a house, not the whole country.